simonstead/okrs/_posts/community/2017-05-04-community.md

 **Practice what you teach**
 > ## Share my learnings about React.js with the Front end community

+> ## Alternatively, do a brown bag on crypto currencies, like LBRY.

 ### Status

 * I'm still learning, and will probably do this in **june**.